Forest - Kindness and Killing

 Our chief is touched by the madness.

-When the madness comes to our chief, it doesn’t come all at once.
+When the madness comes, it doesn’t come all at once.

-He tells his warriors that they have no courage and no skill at hunting.
+Then he tells his warriors that they have no courage or skill at hunting.

-No normal chief speaks this way unless his warriors fail him greatly.
+No normal chief speaks this way without cause.

-They are not hurt, but our chiefs do not hit children for nothing.
+They are not hurt, but our chiefs watch over the children.

 “Perhaps he is just troubled,” says my father before he goes to speak with him.